Skip advert

-The top 10 fastest ever Nürburgring lap times
+The top ten fastest ever Nürburgring lap times

 The Nürburgring Nordschleife: 12.9-miles and 154 corners of tarmac that undulates its way deep in the Eifel mountains.
-Its constant changes in gradient and elevation make it one of the world’s most challenging circuits – a perfect place to test performance cars, and in 2025, a place to break records in the world’s fastest cars too.
-It’s an amazing place, and with manufacturers fighting amongst themselves to break the sacred lap record, we’ve run down the top ten fastest of all time.
+Its constant changes in gradient and elevation make it one of the world’s most challenging circuits – a perfect place to test performance cars for durability and outright speed, and lay down a marker for others to chase.
+It’s an amazing place, and with manufacturers fighting amongst themselves to break the sacred lap record, we’ve run down the top ten fastest of all time – plus the top runners in popular sub-categories.

-Though it’s far from an objective indicator of a car’s overall performance, there’s no denying that a machine with a Nürburgring lap record earns a level of respect from any enthusiast.
-As a symbol of pride then, not to mention a very useful marketing tool, the ‘Ring remains king.
+Though it’s far from an objective indicator of a car’s overall performance, given variables in conditions, driver and in some cases mystery around exact car spec, a competitive Nürburgring lap record earns a level of respect from any enthusiast.
+As a symbol of pride, not to mention a very useful marketing tool, the ‘Ring remains king.

 Top 10 Nürburgring lap times